Vacationing with kids

 Keep sleep a priority

-Keeping sleep a priority is the first key for survival in our family.
+Keeping sleep a priority is the first key to survival in our family.
 We go to the beach for a week every summer, and our kids still have consistent naps or quiet times in the afternoons.
-Everyone seems to need this down time.
+Everyone seems to need this downtime.
 It also gives me time to read on the balcony.

 Plan toys ahead